sehrope/node-pg-spice/README.md

 ### Why Use Named Parameters?

-SQL with named parameters is more readable and positional parameters (i.e. `$1`, `$2`, ...).
-Also, with named parameters it's possible to pass your existing model objects as the parameter itself.
+SQL with named parameters is more readable than SQL with positional parameters (i.e. `$1`, `$2`, ...).

+Also, with named parameters it's possible to pass your existing model objects as the parameter itself rather than breaking down the individual fields into an array.

+### Why isn't this part of the node-postgres client?

+The node-postgres client matches up with the PostgreSQL server protocol itself which only supports numbered params.
+Named parameters are traditionally provided at the client layer.

 ### Examples